Healthdirect Free Australian health advice you can count on.

 Important

-The colours on this chart should only be used as a guide and should not replace the advice of a health professional.
-Speak to your doctor if you are worried about the colour of your urine, the amount of water you drink or dehydration.
+This chart is a guide only, and should not replace the advice of a health professional.
+If you’re worried about dehydration or the colour of your urine, speak to a doctor.

 More information